ThinkDataEd/curriculum/docs/unit2/lab2i.md

 normal model to estimate the probability of seeing differences that are more extreme than our actual data.

+    - **Draw a sketch of a normal curve.
+Label the mean age difference, based on your shuffles, and the actual age difference of survivors minus non-survivors from the actual data.
+Then shade in the areas, under normal the curve, that are *smaller* than the actual difference.**

 * Fill in the blanks to calculate the probability of an even smaller difference occurring than our actual difference using a normal model.